-You will need to bring: towels, pillow slips, underblanket/underlay (if desired), blankets and/or doona, and tea towels.
+You will need to bring: towels, pillow slips, under blanket/underlay (if desired), blankets and/or doona, and tea towels.
 To give your room your own special touch you may wish to also bring your own bedspread, decorations, glasses and mugs for use in your room.
 We suggest you also bring one set of cutlery and one bowl or plate for when you need to order a late meal.
 All items you bring to your room must be packed up during summer break, so do not bring too much.

 College has extremely limited storage space.
-Students who reside in Sydney or within 500km of College are required to take all belongings home during the summer break.
+Students who reside in Sydney or more than three hours' drive from College are required to take all belongings home during the summer break.
 The maximum storage at College during summer break for international, interstate and rural students is two clearly labelled boxes per student to be stored in your nearest box room.
 Items of furniture cannot be stored.
 It is also expected that your room will be left clean and tidy over the mid-semester break, with all electrical equipment unplugged, power points switched off, all food removed and rubbish bins emptied.

-Do not bring: Pets, large speakers, heaters, candles, incense burners, toasters and cooking equipment-these are not permitted in your room or public spaces/balconies under any circumstances.
+Do not bring: Pets, large speakers, heaters, candles, incense burners, toasters and cooking equipment, or any devices with large lithium-ion batteries, such as e-bikes, e-scooters, and the like-these are not permitted in your room or public spaces/balconies under any circumstances.